 It multiplies by seeds in winter and cuttings in spring.
 Let us know how to proceed in each case:

-After three months, they are sown in pots or seedling trays with substrate for seedlings (for sale here!) and are left outside, in semi-shade.
+After three months, they are sown in pots or seedling trays with substrate for seedlings (for sale is located here) and are left outside, in semi-shade.
 This will germinate in about two to three weeks.

 To multiply by Ulmus parvifolia For cuttings you have to cut a semi-woody branch of about 40cm, impregnate its base with homemade rooting agents, and finally plant it in a pot with vermiculite for example.